10up/insert-special-characters/README.md

 1. Activate the plugin.
 1. Use Insert Special Characters!

+## Frequently Asked Questions

+### Why some characters don't render correctly?
+When a character is displayed using a font that doesn't support that character, a default "not defined" glyph from that font is used.
+The "not defined" glyph in most fonts has the appearance of a rectangular box, or some variation of that.

+One example of a font with support for wide range of glyphs is the [Noto](https://fonts.google.com/noto) family by Google Fonts, which can be loaded by the theme to render the missing characters.

 ## Support Level

 **Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.